amcneil36/amcneil36.github.io/blogs/prioritization.md

 So the developers can take a look at the user stories and assign story points to the work based on how long they think the work will take.
 If story A is predicted to take twice as long as story B, then that means that story A is going to be twice as many story points as story B.

 Now that the stories are story pointed, the product owner is a lot better equipped to prioritize the stories.
-One thing the product owner could try to do is come up with some formula for prioritizing user stories such as business_value_points divided by story points.
+One thing the product owner might try to do is come up with some formula for prioritizing user stories such as business value points divided by story points.
+This would be an OK approach.
+However, suppose you have the follow situation:
+* user story A: 4 business value points, 8 story points
+* user story B: 2 business value points, 4 story points
+* user story C: 2 business value points, 4 story points In this scenario, the business value points divided by the story points comes out to the same number.
+However, it looks like we would want to do user stories B and C before user story A since user stories B and C lead to quicker releases.
+Suppose user stories B and C might take one month each and user story A might take two months.
+Let's compare the following two scenarios:
+1. We complete user story B then release it, complete user story C then release it, complete user story A then release it
+1. We complete usre story A then release it, complete user story B then release it, complete user story B then release it

+In both of these scenarios, we have the same amount of work done in a 4 month time period (everything released).
+However, in scenario 2, we already have something released after 1 month whereas in scenario 1, nothing gets released until the second month.